facebookarchive/deltille-dataset/README.md

 For additional details please consult our [paper](https://research.fb.com/publications/deltille-grids-for-geometric-camera-calibration) or contact the authors.

+## Deltille detector
+The code of the deltille and checkerboard detector can be found in the related [repository](https://github.com/facebookincubator/deltille).

 ## License
 The dataset is licensed under the Creative Commons Attribution 4.0 license.
 For more information, please see LICENSE file.